Drew Goddard: 2010s

-The Martian

 Goddard wrote the film adaptation of Andy Weir's debut novel The Martian, initially planning to direct it himself for 20th Century Fox.
 He later left the project when offered a chance to direct Sinister Six, a now-canceled comic book adaptation based on a team of supervillains.
 The Martian was instead directed by Ridley Scott, and received wide critical acclaim.
 Goddard himself received an Academy Award nomination for Best Adapted Screenplay.

-Bad Times at the El Royale

 In November 2016, Goddard began writing a spec script for the neo-noir thriller film Bad Times at the El Royale, which he sold to 20th Century Fox in March 2017, revealing he would also produce and direct.
 The film features an ensemble cast including Jeff Bridges, Cynthia Erivo, Dakota Johnson, Jon Hamm, Nick Offerman, and Chris Hemsworth.
+In 2019 his company, Goddard Textiles struck a multiyear overall deal with Disney Television Studios via 20th Century Fox Television (now 20th Television) and ABC Signature.

+2020s

+In June 2020 he was announced to be writing the screenplay for Project Hail Mary, based on the novel of the same name, with Phil Lord and Christopher Miller set to direct.
+In December 2022, FX ordered a pilot for The Trenches, a half-hour animated series created by Goddard.
+In January 2023, it was revealed Goddard had joined a writers' room assembled by James Gunn to map out the overarching story of the DC Universe.
+In April 2024, it was announced Goddard was set to write and direct a new installment in The Matrix franchise.

 Potential projects

 A film based on the Sinister Six was announced to be in development in December 2013, as part of Sony's plans for their own The Amazing Spider-Man shared universe, with Goddard attached to write and potentially direct.
 Goddard confirmed his intention to direct the film in April 2014.
-The film was believed to have been canceled by November 2015 when Sony was focusing on its new Spider-Man reboot with Marvel Studios, but producer Amy Pascal stated that the film was "alive" again in December 2018 following the success of Venom, and that she was waiting for Goddard to be ready to direct it before moving forward with the project, now to be set in the Sony Pictures Universe of Marvel Characters.
+The film was believed to have been canceled by November 2015 when Sony was focusing on its new Spider-Man reboot with Marvel Studios, but producer Amy Pascal stated that the film was "alive" again in December 2018 following the success of Venom, and that she was waiting for Goddard to be ready to direct it before moving forward with the project, now to be set in the Sony's Spider-Man Universe.

 In May 2016, Goddard was reported to be writing the screenplay for a film adaptation of the novel Wraiths Of The Broken Land, with Ridley Scott set to direct.
 By October 2017 he was also attached to write and produce Nevermoor: The Trials of Morrigan Crow, a film adaptation of the novel of the same name.
-In June 2020 he was also announced to be attached to Project Hail Mary, based on the novel of the same name, with Phil Lord and Christopher Miller set to direct.
-From 2019 to now, his company, Goddard Textiles struck an overall deal with Disney Television Studios via 20th Century Fox Television (now 20th Television) and ABC Signature.
-In December 2022, FX ordered a pilot for The Trenches, a half-hour animated series created by Goddard.
-In January 2023, it was revealed Goddard had joined a writers' room assembled by James Gunn to map out the overarching story of the DC Universe.
+It was announced in April 2019 that Goddard would write, produce, and possibly direct an adaptation of the graphic novel Sabrina for RT Features and Regency Enterprises.